 Cork: Yes.
 But just because it’s a cork floor doesn’t mean you can skip the underlayment.
 You’ll still need that before installing your laminate floor.

 Laminate: Not recommended under floating floors.
 Instead, take up all of the old laminate flooring.
-You may reuse the underlayment for your new floor, providing it’s in good shape.
+You may reuse the underlayment for your new floor, provided it’s in good shape.

 Linoleum: Yes, provided the surface is flat and level (per our subfloor specifications) and the condition of the floor is good.
 You must use padding.